Heather Hadwick

-Heather Hadwick is an American pumpkin farmer and politician who is a member of the California State Assembly for the 1st District.
-A Republican, she represents most of the Shasta Cascade.
+Heather Hadwick is an American pumpkin farmer and politician serving as a member of the California State Assembly, representing the 1st Assembly District, which includes much of rural Northern California.
+She is currently serving her first term in office.

 Career

-Heather attended Shasta College and CSU Chico, earning a master's degree in leadership and management.
+She attended Shasta College and CSU Chico, earning a master's degree in leadership and management.
 Prior to serving in the Assembly, she worked at the Modoc County Office of Education as a public safety teacher and ensuring safety and preparedness for local schools.
 Heather served Modoc County as the Deputy Office of Emergency Services Director and Public Information Officer at the Sheriff’s Office.
 There, she organized evacuations due to wildfire and flooding, coordinated support, managed recovery and assisted on neighboring wildfires such as the Bootleg, Dixie, McKinney fires.

 California State Assembly

-In the 2024 general election, Hadwick defeated fellow Republican Redding Mayor Tenessa Audette.
+In the 2024 general election, Hadwick defeated fellow Republican Tenessa Audette, the mayor of Redding.
 Hadwick ran on a platform of lowering taxes, supporting local farmers and small businesses, promoting public safety, wildfire prevention and addressing homelessness.

+During her first year in office, Hadwick secured more than $100 million in state funding for projects and programs benefiting the 1st Assembly District.
+This funding supported wildfire recovery efforts, rural infrastructure, and community services across the district.
+She also secured $2 million for the California Wolf Livestock Compensation Program, which provides financial assistance to ranchers for livestock losses associated with wolf activity.

+She also supported and advanced a $58 million wildfire settlement tax exemption that provided tax relief for individuals receiving settlements related to major wildfire events during a defined eligibility period.
+She also helped secure state support for and pass legislation related to the Secure Rural Schools Reauthorization Program, which provides funding to rural counties affected by declining federal timber revenues.
+In her first year in office, Hadwick authored six bills that were signed into law.

+In March 2026, she was named the Deputy Republican Floor Leader.